 - Professor Dawn Freshwater, Vice-Chancellor, University of Western Australia

-- Professor Sandra Harding, Vice-Chancellor and President, James Cook University.
+- Professor Sandra Harding AO, Vice-Chancellor and President, James Cook University

-The consultation process will include the release of a consultation paper for public submissions, followed by targeted stakeholder consultations in the first half of 2019.
-A final model will be finalised by the middle of 2019.
+The consultation process included the release of a consultation paper for public submissions, followed by targeted stakeholder consultations in the first half of 2019.
+A final report was provided on 30 June 2019.